vspaz/graalvm-java-python-interoperation/README.md

 ## Calling Python from Java

-suppose you have a Python module at /path/to/file/your_module.py that does some computation with numpy e.g.
+Suppose you have a Python module at /path/to/file/your_module.py that does some computation with numpy e.g.

 ```python
 #  your_module.py